PrairieLearn/PrairieLearn/docs/course-best-practices.md

 of the files related to question content (HTML and Python).
 This means that breaking changes to a question are only be visible when the question is next opened, and may be the result of editing files not local to that question.

-The very flexible nature of questions makes it difficult to debug
+In addition,

+The following are common situations that tools described in this page are designed to solve:
+- Code shared between multiple questions is refactored in a way that changes the interface.
+Questions requiring the old interface may not display errors until they are next opened.
+- Code as part of a randomized question is invalid but only reachable in rare variants.
+- An instructor wishes to write questions with similar backend logic but different starting configurations
+- Invalid JSON or Python code is merged